EightFold24/pwa-training/02-JavaScript/02-debugging-chrome/README.md

 }
 ```

 Regular users don't see that output, it is in the console.
-To see it, either open the Console panel of developer tools or press `key:Esc` while in another panel: that opens the console at the bottom.
+To see it, either open the Console panel of developer tools or press `Esc` while in another panel: that opens the console at the bottom.

 If we have enough logging in our code, then we can see what's going on from the records, without the debugger.